 The provisioning interface is not relevant to all collaboration scenarios and some of the 5G support functionality may be offered without application provider provisioning.

-The RTC-5 interface is an interface between the Media Session Handler and the 5G-RTC AF.
+The RTC-5 interface is an interface between the Media Session Handler (MSH) and the 5G-RTC AF.
 It is used to convey configuration information from the AF to the MSH and to request support for a starting/ongoing WebRTC session.
 The configuration information may consist of static information such as the following:

 Recommendations for media configurations